Last Update: February 6, 2014

-Mississippi continues growing medical marijuana, but the legislature has not acted to protect the state's patients
+Mississippi continues growing medical marijuana, but will the legislature act to protect the state's patients?

 In the irony of ironies, the University of Mississippi has been growing marijuana for the federal government's little-known medical marijuana program, the Compassionate Investigational New Drug program, for decades.
 Each month, the federal authorities send four patients a tin canister filled with about 300 pre-rolled marijuana cigarettes.
 If the federal government can grow medical marijuana for out-of-state patients in Mississippi, why can't Mississippi's seriously ill patients access the medicine they need?